 Letter from the President

-On behalf of the Los Angeles information security community, I want to welcome you to our Chapter and its website.
+On behalf of the Los Angeles Chapter of the Information Systems Security Association, I want to welcome you to our community.

-Like ISSA Chapters throughout the world, the Los Angeles Chapter is committed to helping each other become better and more effective information security practitioners.
-Whether your responsibility consists in keeping a suite of firewalls properly configured or extends to securing information assets for a multi-billion dollar enterprise, we want you to feel at home in our Chapter.
+Like ISSA Chapters throughout the world, the Los Angeles Chapter is committed to helping all of us become better and more effective information security professionals.
+Whether your responsibility consists of keeping a suite of firewalls properly configured or extends to securing information assets for a multi-billion dollar enterprise, we want you to feel at home in our Chapter.
 We need you to teach us what you know as we promise to help you learn what you need — all in the objective of keeping the businesses, government agencies and not-for-profits that we serve safe from the ravages of cyber crime.

 The LA Chapter has a second objective as well, which we hope you will help us achieve.
 Twenty-five years ago, information security was something the big guys worried about.
 Now we all have to pay attention to information crime.
 Everything and everyone, from Los Angeles’ largest corporations to the prototypical family of two adults and 2.2 children.